Global Rally Slows, But Optimism Over Vaccine Remains High

 Many stock markets around the world rose a second day on Tuesday amid the optimism, from London to Hong Kong.

-Stocks of smaller U.S. companies, which tend to move more with expectations for the economy than their huge, multinational counterparts, were rising more than the rest of the U.S. market.
-The Russell 2000 index of small-cap stocks was up 1.2%.
+Stocks of smaller U.S. companies, which tend to move more with expectations for the economy than their bigger counterparts, were rising more than the rest of the U.S. market.
+The Russell 2000 index of small-cap stocks was up 1.6%.

 The Big Tech stocks that carried the stock market through the pandemic, meanwhile, are suddenly facing more scrutiny about whether they still deserve such high prices.
 Their stocks soared through 2020, continuing a powerful and yearslong run, on expectations that they’ll continue to sell phones, internet services and software regardless of whether the economy is in lockdown mode.